sjbylo/aba/README.md

 ## Getting Started with aba

-To set the version of OpenShift to install and, if needed, to download identical versions of oc, oc-mirror and openshift-install, run:
+To set the version of OpenShift to install and to download identical versions of oc, oc-mirror and openshift-install, run:

 ```
 ./aba